Geoffrey Keyes: World War II

 In September 1943 Keyes assumed command of the II Corps from Major General John P. Lucas and commanded it throughout the Italian Campaign, landing in Italy in mid-November and serving under Lieutenant General Mark W. Clark's United States Fifth Army.
 Clark, who was eight years younger than Keyes, had been a fellow student at the United States Army War College in the late 1930s.
 His first major battle was the Battle of San Pietro Infine and later, with Major General Fred L. Walker's 36th Infantry Division under command, his corps took part in the controversial Battle of Rapido River, part of the first Battle of Monte Cassino.
 The corps sustained heavy losses in the battle.
 The corps was then involved in Operation Diadem, the fighting on the Gothic Line and the Spring 1945 offensive in Italy, which ended the fighting in Italy.
+Keyes was promoted to the rank of lieutenant general on 17 April 1945, three weeks before the surrender of Germany on 8 May 1945.

 Postwar

-After the war Keyes commanded the Seventh Army from 1945 to 1946.
+After the war Keyes commanded the Seventh Army from 8 September 1945 until its deactivation on 31 March 1946.
 In December 1945 he was by his friend George S. Patton's side when the latter died.
 This was followed by command of the United States Third Army, Patton's former command, from 1946 to 1947.
 In 1947, Keyes was appointed United States High Commissioner on the Allied Council for Austria.
 He served as Director, Weapons Systems Evaluation Group (WSEG) from 1951 to 1954.

 Keyes retired from the army in 1954, after 41 years of service.
 He died on September 17, 1967, at Walter Reed Hospital in Washington, D.C., just a few weeks short of his 79th birthday.
 He is interred at West Point Cemetery.